mikayel/react-cv/README.md

 # react-cv

 I believe that React is the only JS library that can use the composite view pattern (CV) easily.
 With composite view pattern we can easily scale huge applications.
-Just by copying the react component (page) and creating new rout.
+Just by copying the react component (page) and creating new route.

 The minimal environment to enable React components.
 You can use any web server (Apache, Nginx...).
 I am using Apache web server.